cobwebch/external_import/Documentation/Developer/Hooks/Index.rst

 datamapPostProcess
   This hook is called after all records have been updated or inserted using TCEmain.
-It can be used fo any follow- up operation.
+It can be used for any follow- up operation.
 It receives as parameters the name of the affected table, the list of records keyed to their uid (including the new uid's for the new records) and a back-reference to the calling object (an